Code-Institute-Submissions/choco-design/README.md

 #### 3. Frequent User Goals

 * As a Frequent User, I want to sign up to the Newsletter so that I am emailed any major updates and/or changes to the website or organisation.
-  * On 'Contact' page there is a form which allows user to sign up to the newsletter.
+  * On 'Contact' page there is a link which asks user to sign up to the newsletter.

 ### Further Testing

+* The website was tested on Google Chrome, Internet Explorer, Microsoft Edge, Mozilla Firefox and Opera browser.
+* The website was viewed on a variety of devices such as Desktop, Laptop, iPhone6, iPhone XR, Samsung Galaxy S10+ and Huawei Media Pad T3.
+* The website was tested on a variety of screen sizes using device toolbar option in Google Chrome developer tools.
+* A large amount of testing was done to ensure that all pages were linking correctly.

 #### Known Bugs

+* Internet Explorer v1607
+  - content boxes on index.html not centered
+  - horizontal rules not showing
+* Mozilla Firefox v85.0.2
+  - content boxes on index.html not centered
-* None
+* Samsung Galaxy S10+
+  - content of the page is a bit wider probably due to curved edges of the screen
+* links to submit the contact form and to sign up for newsletter do not have any functionality yet

 #### Previous bugs (fixed)